Facebook board upholds Trump suspension

 Thorning-Schmidt said Facebook can’t just invent “new unwritten rules” for special users when it suits the company while everybody else has to follow their standards.
 “They did get it right, but they can’t have a penalty that’s indeterminate because that’s not in their own rules,” she said.

+“It’s a sad day for America.
+It’s a sad day for Facebook,” former Trump chief of staff Mark Meadows said on Fox News as the news was breaking.
+Meadows said the decision increases the odds of government action against Big Tech.

+“Break them up,” tweeted Rep. Jim Jordan, a close Trump ally and the top Republican on the House Judiciary Committee.

-The board says Facebook has six months to reexamine the “arbitrary penalty” it imposed on Jan.
+The board gave Facebook six months to reexamine the “arbitrary penalty” it imposed on Jan.
 7 and decide on another penalty that reflects the “gravity of the violation and the prospect of future harm.”

 Among the board’s recommendations is that considerations of a political leader’s “newsworthiness” shouldn’t take priority when the company must take urgent action to prevent harm.
 Facebook has said it didn’t consider newsworthiness in its Trump decision, but the board said there remains widespread confusion about Facebook’s handling of influential users.